computationalmedia/sir-hawkes/README.md

 We model HawkesN on the simulated data following same steps as modeling SIR:
  - Choose a starting point for all parameters.
- - Apply LBFGS algorithm for optimizing the likelihood function of `HawkesN` model (This step might take quite a lot of time).
+ - Apply LBFGS algorithm for optimizing the likelihood function of `HawkesN` model (this step might take quite a lot of time).

 ```R